Fastest Zero-Waste Gift Wrapping Using Cloth

 • Wrapping In Kitchen Towels – A gift for the kitchen can be wrapped in pretty kitchen towels.

-For instance, one year I was giving a french press coffee maker and a couple of sample packs of different flavored coffees.
+For instance, one year I was giving a french press coffee maker and a couple of sample packs of fancy flavored coffees.

 They were wrapped furoshiki-style – the French press in a new blue/white kitchen towel and the coffee flavor samplers in a pair of matching dish cloths.